Exposing minimal composition of Kohn-Sham theory and its extendability: Practice of Kohn-Sham theory

+The total angular momentum $J$ should be a good quantum number in nuclei because of the rotational symmetry.
+It is known that any even-even nucleus has $J=0$ at its g.s. with no exception.
+Then the density should be rotationally symmetric, $n_\tau(\mathbf{r})=n_\tau(r)$ where $r=|\mathbf{r}|$.
+However, a number of nuclei are considered to have deformed intrinsic states~\cite{Bohr-Mottelson_2}.
 The g.s. of an even-even deformed nucleus has $J=0$ as a superposition of the intrinsic states rotated with various angles.
-It is difficult to represent a g.s. of a deformed nucleus within $\mathcal{V}_\mathrm{idem}$.
-In Ref.~\cite{Giraud-Jennings-Barrett_2008}, it was argued that the KS solution would provide an intrinsic state rather than the observed g.s.
+It is difficult to represent a g.s. of a deformed nucleus within $\mathcal{V}_\mathrm{idem}$, viz., with a state comprised of the KS orbitals.
+In other words, the $N$-representability at the KS level is questionable.
+It was argued in Ref.~\cite{Giraud-Jennings-Barrett_2008} that the KS solution would provide an intrinsic state rather than the observed g.s.
 Though practical, this argument seems to deviate from the variational principle of Eq.~\eqref{eq:min_E} and the HK theorem of Eq.~\eqref{eq:min-EHK}.
-In this respect, the nuclear deformation could be an example in which (b) in Sec.~\ref{subsec:representability} does not hold.
-The angular-momentum projection has been developed to restore the rotational symmetry and applied to the solutions of Eq.~\eqref{eq:HF-eq} or \eqref{eq:KS-eq}.
+In this respect, the nuclear deformation could be an example that Condition (b) in Sec.~\ref{subsec:criterion} does not rigorously hold.
+This is another problem that has not been resolved entirely.
+The angular-momentum projection~\cite{Ring-Schuck} has been developed to restore the rotational symmetry and applied to the solutions of Eq.~\eqref{eq:HF-eq} or \eqref{eq:KS-eq}.
 The projection has also been discussed in the context of the KS theory~\cite{Giraud-Jennings-Barrett_2008}.